pybind/pybind11/docs/advanced/classes.rst

     Implicit conversions from ``A`` to ``B`` only work when ``B`` is a custom data type that is exposed to Python via pybind11.

+    To prevent runaway recursion, implicit conversions are non-reentrant: an implicit conversion invoked as part of another implicit conversion of the same type (i.e. from ``A`` to ``B``) will fail.

 .. _static_properties:

 Static properties